ufs-community/UFS_UTILS/sorc/fvcom_tools.fd/docs/user_guide.md

 The fvcom_tools program is part of the [UFS_UTILS](https://github.com/ufs-community/UFS_UTILS) project.

-# NOTE
+## NOTE

-That the variables in the input files must reside on the same grid.
+The variables in the input files must reside on the same grid.
 This means data from FVCOM must be horizontally interpolated to the FV3 grid.
 This routine will also force a minimum ice concentration of 15%.
 If ice concentration is less